lynshi/dotfiles/README.md

 2. Initialize the credential store with `pass init <gpg-key-id>`.
 If you are having trouble determining the GPG key id, please see these [GitHub docs](https://docs.github.com/en/github/authenticating-to-github/generating-a-new-gpg-key) for more information.
 3. GCM Core seems to have trouble writing to `.gitconfig` correctly.
-You'll need to do this to get it to work.
+If there is a problem, an error will be printed on `git push` and you'll be asked for your GitHub credentials.
+You may need to do this to get it to work.
     1. `which git-credential-manager-core` to find out where the executable is.
     2. Open `~/.gitconfig`.
     3. Change `credential.helper` to `<path to git-credential-manager-core>`, for example,
   ```
   helper = /usr/bin/git-credential-manager-core
   ```
-  If you don't do this, you'll get something like
+  If you don't do this, you could get something like
   ```
   helper = /var/tmp/.net/<username>/git-credential-manager-core/unqypyc0.awl/git-credential-manager-core
   ```